Circuit-Digest/Arduino-based-Air-Quality-Monitoring/air-quality-readme.md

 ## Features

 - **Real-time Monitoring**: Continuous monitoring of air quality, temperature, and humidity
-- **AQI Classification**: Categorizes air quality as Good, Poor, Very Bad, or Toxic
+- **AQI Classification**: Categorises air quality as Good, Poor, Very Bad, or Toxic
 - **OLED Display**: Clear visual representation of all sensor readings
 - **Cost-effective**: DIY solution using affordable components
 - **Educational**: Perfect for learning about environmental monitoring and Arduino programming